-- ii.
-The Committee's responsibilities include (subject to regulations imposed by the Charity Commission, regarding the independence of charitable entities): - a) Holding entity Boards to account for their performance with the necessary powers to make and drive immediate change through the Boards; - b) Supporting the development of entities and making recommendations on the disposal/dissolution of companies (below Cabinet limit on value) and matters such as varying Articles of Association, varying ownership and structure and varying share rights; 43
+- iii.
+The Committee's responsibilities include (subject to regulations imposed by the Charity Commission, regarding the independence of charitable entities): - a) Holding Boards of Subsidiary Companies to account for their performance, highlighting and facilitating the need for immediate change through the Boards where necessary.
+Providing a clear line of communication between the Company and the Council as shareholder/member; - b) Supporting the development of Subsidiary Companies and where necessary of Associate Companies, making recommendations to the Council's shareholder representatives on matters reserved to the shareholder such as varying Articles of Association, varying ownership and structure, varying share rights, the disposal/dissolution of entities and their assets/land (below Cabinet limit on value), entering into or varying leases or material financial commitments; - c) Consideration of companies business support requirements; - d) Providing the Council with support in its role as shareholder/member, including guidance and training to board members and other Council representatives where necessary; - e) Evaluating the effectiveness of company board governance structure, processes and to recommend changes as required; - f) Reviewing and ensuring performance against annual business plans and strategies of the Subsidiary Companies (and where required, to ensure compliance with the Council's strategic direction and interests and to communicate changing priorities); - g) Provide a clearance role for the creation of any new company in line with Council financial regulations with particular regard to the goals and objectives for the new

-- c) Identification of entities' business support requirements; - d) Providing subsidiaries with clear direction and support in its role as sole shareholder/member, including guidance and training to board members where necessary; - e) Evaluation of effectiveness of entity board governance structure, processes and recommend changes as required; - f) Reviewing business plans and strategies of the entities where applicable (to ensure compliance with the Council's strategic direction) to, for example, communicate changing priorities; - g) Ensuring compliance of the entities with the Council's interests including the Birmingham Business Charter for Social Responsibility; - h) Oversight of compliance to ensure that taxation, legal and financial interests of the Council together with the Council's Constitution are considered and protected; - i) Oversight of compliance with procurement rules; - j) Oversight of compliance to avoid conflict of interest; - k) Receiving and reviewing entity performance, financial and risk reports; - I) Advising Cabinet/City Council of issues as appropriate, including on appointments to outside bodies.
+- company within the scope of the proposed memorandum and articles of association.
+To consider performance against these goals and objectives as part of paragraph (f) above; - h) Ensuring compliance of the entities with the Council's interests including where necessary compliance with the Council's commercial approach, procurement rules and managing conflicts of interest; - i) Oversight of compliance to ensure that taxation, legal and financial interests of the Council together with the Council's Constitution are considered and protected; - j) Receiving regular updates for each of the Subsidiary Companies along with a shareholder consideration of the matters arising, which will allow the Committee to review performance management, strategic development, financial performance (both short and long term) and a holistic view of risk and risk management for each of the Subsidiary Companies; - k) Advising Cabinet/City Council/Shareholder representatives of issues as appropriate, including on appointments to outside bodies, creation of new companies, shareholder agreements, shareholder decisions (including appointment of auditors) and any matters reserved to the Council.